A control system for AI coding

 Do I have to use every command?+

 No. The core loop is feature, implement, check, and complete.
-Brief, try, audit, tests, release, prototype, and autopilot are optional tools for specific situations.
+Discovery, brief, debug, try, audit, tests, CI, release, prototype, rollback, and autopilot are optional tools for specific situations.

 Can I use it on an existing project?+